Parsa-Rajabi/CPSC-344/docs/project/milestone-3.md

 ## Submission

 Refer to the [course submission information page](course-submission-info.md) for the latest information on how to submit items for the course.

+> [!IMPORTANT]
+> Shark Tank is an in-person project milestone.
+Absence tokens cannot be used for this session.
+Review [Workshop Attendance & Participation](syllabus.md#workshop-attendance--participation), [Course Submission Info](course-submission-info.md), and [Group Work Resources](group-work-resources.md) while planning roles and backups.

 ## Required Slide Structure